Meddhif13/SelfCheckGPT/README.md

 By default the script now follows the paper and uses 20 samples per prompt.

-The logistic‑regression combiner can optionally be evaluated with stratified ``k``‑fold cross‑validation via ``--cv-folds`` (default: 5).
+The logistic‑regression combiner is trained on the specified training split and evaluated on the test split.
 To mirror the exact settings from the paper, pass ``--paper-config`` which enables resampling, sets ``--sample-count`` to 20 and applies the original top‑k/top‑p cut‑offs.

 Every run writes a ``summary.csv`` file and generates precision/recall and calibration plots for each metric, reproducing the statistics